nextflow-io/vscode-language-nextflow/README.md

 Finally, press `F5` to build the extension and launch a new VS Code window with the extension loaded.

-You will be prompted to provide a path to your Nextflow workspace, which defaults to `test-workspace` in the codebase's parent directory.
+You will be prompted to enter a path to your Nextflow workspace, which defaults to `../test-workspace` relative to the project directory.

 ## Publishing